Limit the expansion of shrubs in ecologically significant grasslands

 Description of the action

-The expansion of scrub encroachment into important grasslands (heritage grasslands).
-It is advisable to cut the scrub gradually (e.g. 1/15 of the scrub every year or 1/5 every three years).
-In doing so, maintain a variety of species, ages and structures.
-Livestock grazing can also be used to limit the vegetation.
+Limit the expansion of shrubs into important grasslands (heritage meadows).
+It is recommended to cut shrubs gradually (e.g., 1/15 of the shrubs each year or 1/5 every third year).
+Maintain different species, ages, and structures.
+Grazing animals can also be used to control shrub expansion.

 Why?